de-vnull/vnstat-on-merlin/README.md

 ### How do I get set up? ###

 * Prior versions (alpha, beta 1, and manual) required a series of steps to be taken for full install.
-This __beta 2__ implementation is nearly completely automated, with several additional options available through the `dn-vnstat` command menu, post install.
+This __beta 2__ implementation is nearly completely automated, with several additional options available through the `dn-vnstat` command menu, post install. __A manual reboot may be required to purge duplicate vnstat-UI pages.__

 * Minimum requirements:
 	- AsusWRT Merlin version 384.19 or later.
 Tested on 386.1 beta 1-5 and 386.1 release versions.